Wiener Bankverein

 The Wiener Bankverein or Bank-Verein (WBV, lit.
-'Viennese Bank Union') was a major bank in the Habsburg Monarchy and First Austrian Republic, founded in 1869.
+'Viennese Bank Union') was a major bank in the Habsburg Monarchy and the First Austrian Republic, founded in 1869.
 In 1888 it was the fourth-largest bank of Austria-Hungary by market capitalization, behind the Austro-Hungarian Bank, the Länderbank, and the Creditanstalt.
 It merged with the troubled Creditanstalt in 1934 to form Creditanstalt-Bankverein.
 Wiener Bankverein is thus one of the many predecessor entities of UniCredit, as the latter in 2005 acquired Bank Austria which itself had merged with Creditanstalt in 1997.

 Habsburg era

 The Wiener Bankverein's creation was sponsored in 1869 by the Allgemeine Bodencreditanstalt, which had been established in Vienna in 1863.
 In 1871, with assistance from Anglo-Austrian Bank and Darmstädter Bank, it sponsored the creation of a joint-stock bank in Constantinople, the Austro-Ottomanische Bank; but that venture soon faltered and was acquired by the Imperial Ottoman Bank in 1874.
 It the late 19th century, the WBV became active in financing ventures in southeastern Europe including railways in the Balkans and petroleum production in Romania.
 In 1890, it founded the Hungarian Industrial and Commercial Bank in Budapest, with privileged tax status granted by ad hoc legislation.
 In 1895, it led the creation of the Landesbank für Bosnien und Herzegowina in Sarajevo.
 In 1906, it returned to Constantinople and opened a branch office there, soon followed by the construction of a prominent branch building inaugurated in 1912.
 It opened a branch in Zagreb in 1908.
 By 1912, it had the largest network of all Austrian joint-stock banks, with 49 branches in comparison to 31 for the Länderbank and 21 for the Creditanstalt.